Metamorphosis (illusion)

-Metamorphosis is the name of a stage illusion invented by John Nevil Maskelyne, but most often associated with famous escape artist Harry Houdini and performed to some renown (for speed) by The Pendragons, among others.
-It is also known amongst magicians as the Substitution Trunk (often abbreviated to Sub Trunk).
+Metamorphosis is the name of a stage illusion in which the magician and their assistant exchange places.
+The illusion was invented by John Nevil Maskelyne, but most often associated with famous escape artist Harry Houdini and performed to some renown (for speed) by The Pendragons, among others.
+It is also known amongst magicians as the Substitution Trunk (often abbreviated to "Sub Trunk").

+Illusion

 In the illusion, an assistant (Houdini employed his wife Bess) is locked inside a large box or trunk, often after being restrained with handcuffs, ropes, bags, etc. The magician stands on the trunk and holds a curtain up to momentarily conceal his entire body.
 When the curtain is lowered, it is now revealed to be the assistant standing atop the box, the magician and assistant having changed places instantaneously.
 When the box is opened, it is shown to contain the magician, restrained as the assistant had been.
 In some acts, the magician is locked in the box first, then appears standing atop the box.